thehig/dnd/HOMERULES.md

 - In order to preserve some of the adventure/exploration mechanics, the Goodberry spell requires and consumes the material component

 - Feather Tokens (eg: Quaals Feather Token) are considered daily uses, rather than one-off consumables

 ---

+## Character Creation

+Use whatever method you prefer for stats from any of the official sources (Point Buy, Std Array), or you may roll (4d6 drop lowest) 7 times (drop lowest) which creates powerful "hero" characters.

+Use any WOTC published source books in any combinations.

+---